-Only charitable non-profit organizations from the following countries are eligible to apply for the Meet and Code grant: Austria, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, Denmark, France, Germany, Hungary, Italy, Kazakhstan, Moldova, Poland, Romania, Serbia, Slovakia, Slovenia, Spain, Switzerland, the United Kingdom and Ukraine.
-All submitted digital and coding event ideas should take place within the timeframe of September 1st till October 31st, 2022, and aligned with the EU Code Week.
+Only charitable non-profit organizations from the following countries are eligible to apply for the Meet and Code grant: Austria, Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, France, Germany, Greece, Hungary, Italy, Ireland, Kazakhstan, Luxembourg, Moldova, Netherlands, Poland, Romania, Serbia, Slovakia, Slovenia, Spain, Switzerland, the United Kingdom and Ukraine.
+All submitted digital and coding event ideas should take place within the timeframe of 1 September till 31 October, 2023, and be aligned with the EU Code Week.
 The events should address children and youth, and must be free of charge for participants.
 More details in section Funding Criteria for Selecting Submitted Project Ideas'.

-Behind Meet and Code are the founding partners SAP, Haus des Stiftens Unternehmen & Non-Profits gGmbH, and TechSoup Europe with the respective country partners of the TechSoup Europe network.
-SAP enables Meet and Code through financial support and providing resources for nonprofits.
-Haus des Stiftens Unternehmen & Non-Profits gGmbH is responsible for the initiative, for the selection of the projects in Germany, Austria and Switzerland, as well as general management of the project.
+Behind Meet and Code are the organizing partners Haus des Stiftens fuer Unternehmen und Non-Profits gGmbH (Haus des Stiftens), TechSoup Europe with the respective country partners of the TechSoup Europe network and the main donor partners Amazon and SAP that enable the initiative through financial support and providing resources for nonprofits.
+Haus des Stiftens is responsible for the initiative and the general management of the project.
 TechSoup Europe coordinates the funding and operations by the responsible managing country partners of the TechSoup Europe network.
 TechSoup Europe partners are responsible for coordinating the initiative and selecting the events to be supported in their respective countries.
-Meet and Code was co-developed by Haus des Stiftens and SAP.
+Meet and Code was initially founded by Haus des Stiftens, SAP and Techsoup Europe.

 Organizations interested in applying for a Meet and Code grant must first register with Meet and Code and have their status as a charitable non-profit organization validated.
 This validation will be performed by the TechSoup Europe network partner in the applicant organization's country.